-Join other book lovers in supporting the library with a little of your time and effort.
-You get to meet lots of friendly people while making the Mountain View Library an ever-better part of our community.
+The Friends Lobby Shop is located inside the front entrance of the Library.
+When you join the Lobby Shop team, you get to meet lots of friendly people while making the Mountain View Library an ever-better part of our community.

 It’s Easy to Help the Library

 Lobby Shop team members greet and help customers as they shop our selection of gently used books, handmade jewelry, and other unique gifts.
 Team members are trained how to use a cash register and a Square credit terminal.
 Volunteers staff the shop with 2-hour shifts during library hours.
 The Lobby Shop is a warm and welcoming place to read or relax when you’re not helping customers.

 A: It’s adjacent to the lobby of the library, just across from the Circulation desk and check-out machines.

 Q: Who works in the lobby shop?

 A: The lobby shop is run by the Friends of the Mountain View Library and is staffed by volunteers.